ThomsonTea/Exam-Result-Management-System/README.md

 studentID: total 58 can refer database, our grp member matric no. are included, pls feel free to try
 password: 12345678 (for all teachers and students)

+---
+## Project Overview
+The Exam Result Management System is a software application designed to streamline the process of recording, managing, and publishing students’ examination results.
+It serves as a centralized platform where administrators and teachers can input scores, generate reports, and provide students with secure access to their academic performance.

+The system aims to reduce manual errors, eliminate paperwork, and improve the efficiency and transparency of result handling.
+Students can view their results online, while administrators can generate reports and perform data analysis with ease.

+## Commercial Value / Third-Party Integration
+We integrate out software with Google Sheets API to helps teacher to view and export the data in....

+## System Architecture

+### High-Level Diagram

+## Backend Application

+### Technology Stack
+- Java
+- etc

+## API Documentation
+1) List of All API endpoints.
+2) HTTP method for each endpoint.
+3) Required request parameters, headers, and body formats (with JSON examples). - use Postman
+4) Example success and error responses (with status code and JSON example). - use Postman
+5) Security - Detail the security measures implemented.
+Explain the choice of mechanism and describe how it protects the endpoint.

+## Frontend Applications

+For each of the two frontend apps:

+## Purpose

+### Describe the app's function and target user (e.g., one app for customers, one for administrators).

+Technology Stack

+### List the frameworks and libraries used (e.g., React, Angular, Vue.js, Swift, Kotlin).

+API Integration

+### Explain how the frontend communicates with the backend API.

+## Database Design

+### Entity-Relationship Diagram (ERD)
+A diagram showing the database tables, their columns (with data types), and the relationships between them (one-to-one, one-to-many).

+### Schema Justification
+Briefly explain why the database was designed this way, highlighting key tables and relationships.

+## Business Logic and Data Validation

+### Use Case Diagrams/Flowcharts
+Illustrate the main user flows, such as "selecting a book," "borrowing a book," and "returning a book."
+This visually demonstrates the business logic.

+### Data Validation
+Describe the validation rules implemented on both the frontend (e.g., checking for empty fields) and backend (e.g., ensuring an email is unique).